ieder1357/InspireHEP-Network-Analysis/README.md

 2. network_analysis_part2.ipynb: Here I try to answer the question: Is a paper's PageRank strongly correlated with its total number of citations?
 Same for authors.

 3. For the future.
 What I would really like to do is to try and quantify the following questions: What papers are the most central?
-Are there indicators that can help us predict papers and authors with high impact as soon as they are published?
+Are there indicators that can help us predict *recently published* papers and authors with high impact?
+If we were go hire a physicist today as a tenure-track faculty can we come up with a recommendation?
 I'll keep writing questions as I come up with them.
 Hopefully I'll come back here and give answers to these questions too ;)